-That's why we need communities that support our healthy choices.
+We need communities that support our healthy choices.
 We all need access to fresh fruits and vegetables.
 We need healthy choices in our workplaces and communities.
 Our children deserve to be offered healthy choices in school.

-What's going on in Minnesota communities:
+What's going on in Minnesota communities

-Healthy food environments in communities strategies work to improve access to nutritious foods such as fruits and vegetables by increasing availability and affordability in grocery and corner stores, concession facilities and other food vendors; require calorie or nutrition labeling on menus; facilitate the development of new farmers markets and promote their use; and facilitate the development of new community gardens and other small scale food production strategies.
+Healthy food environments in communities strategies work to improve access to nutritious foods such as fruits and vegetables by increasing availability and affordability in grocery and corner stores, concession facilities and other food vendors; require calorie or nutrition labeling on menus; facilitate the development of new farmers markets and promote their use; and facilitate the development of new community-based agriculture and other small scale food production strategies.